ArthurPieri/Scripts/README.md

 ## Git folder

 This folder is used to clone all git repos and setup the 'Gpullall', 'Gpush' and 'Gpushall' aliases

-## After running Vmforming/terraForming

-1. Remember to start the Gnome-tweaks and set the theme to Flat-gtk-dark
-2. Remember to set fonts to Hack